klausfrieler/EDT/README.md

 ## Implementation notes

-By default, the EDT  implementation always estimates participant abilities using weighted-likelihood estimation.
+By default, the adaptive EDT  implementation always estimates participant abilities using weighted-likelihood estimation.
 We adopt weighted-likelihood estimation for this release because this technique makes fewer assumptions about the participant group being tested.
-This makes the test better suited to testing with diverse participant groups (e.g. children, clinical populations).
+This makes the test better suited to testing with diverse participant groups (e.g., children, clinical populations).
+The static version runs just a fixed sequence of 18 stimuli.
+Note that the output format of the adaptive and static variants will look rather differently.

 ## Usage notes